borisf/insta-search/README.md

 * Jar/Zip File with class files - Drag and drop your file into the results view.
 Insta Search will show the entries.
 Searching will result of filtering of the filenames.
-Going over the entries with app/down arrow will show the binary preview.
-Pressing Enter will open a decompiled class view.
+Going over the entries with app/down arrow or selecting with a mouse  will show the binary preview.
+Pressing Enter or double clicking  will open a decompiled class view.

 * Binary File - InstaSearch will open its own hex editor in a separate window.